tekknolagi/tekknolagi.github.com/_posts/2026-05-12-partial-ssi.md

 of refining the type of the matched operand when building IR for pattern matching.

+[Luau](https://github.com/luau-lang/luau) is working on something like this, but for their type checker.
+Chatting with someone on their team is actually part of the reason I got motivated to write this post.

 ## Aside: logic for e.g. HeapObject upgrade

 Last, I want to talk a little bit about some interesting reasoning you can do